California State Route 7

-State Route 7 (SR 7) is a state highway in the U.S. state of California, running from the Calexico East Port of Entry on the U.S.-Mexico border east of Calexico north to its terminus at Interstate 8 (I-8), where Orchard Road continues the route north towards Holtville.
+State Route 7 (SR 7) is a state highway in the U.S. state of California, running from the Calexico East Port of Entry on the border with Mexico east of Calexico north to its terminus at Interstate 8 (I-8), where Orchard Road continues the route north towards Holtville.
 The route provides convenient access to the country of Mexico from I-8.
+The highway splits to pass through the customs checkpoints: the spur route to the west is for cars, and the main highway to the east is for commercial vehicles.
 The southern portion of the route opened in 1996, and the rest of the route connecting to I-8 opened in 2005.

 Route description

-SR 7 begins at the Calexico East Border Station, which is open from 6 am to 10 pm, seven days a week.
+SR 7 begins at the Calexico East Border Station, which is open from 6:00 am to 10:00 pm, seven days a week.
 Just north of the border, the highway splits into two roads to pass through the customs checkpoints: the fork to the west is for cars, and the fork to the east is for commercial vehicles.
 The California Department of Transportation (Caltrans) considers the western fork for cars as the SR 7 spur route, while the eastern fork is part of SR 7 proper.
 At their junction, the western fork passes over the other fork at the northern end and merges into that highway.

 From the border to I-8, SR 7 is an expressway known as Orchard Road.
 Before reaching I-8, SR 7 travels north and has an at-grade intersection with SR 98 and a few other roads.
 At its northern end, SR 7 turns into County Route S32 (still Orchard Road) as it intersects with I-8.
 The entire route runs through the Sonoran Desert and is built to expressway standards.

 The route was constructed to allow commercial traffic to travel between Mexico and the United States.
 SR 7 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 7 had an annual average daily traffic (AADT) of 2,450 at the Calexico inspection station, and 15,900 at Menvielle Road along the spur, the latter of which was the highest AADT for the highway.

 History

+The 1934–1964 version of SR 7 connected Palos Verdes with the Oregon border, following segments of the present-day Sierra Highway, SR 14, and US 395.
+The SR 7 was then used from 1964 to 1983 for the Long Beach Freeway in the Los Angeles metropolitan area, now Interstate 710.